 Questions to Ask Yourself

-Once you have a positive pregnancy confirmation, there are many questions you need to ask yourself in order to make an informed decision:
+Once you have a positive pregnancy confirmation, there are many questions you need to ask yourself to make an informed decision:

 – Am I able to provide physically and emotionally for a baby at this time?
 If you say yes, really think about HOW you will be able to do this.
 Ask yourself, How will I generate income?
 If I’m working, who will watch the baby?
 How will I pay for childcare?
 If I don’t work, will I be able to afford housing, food, and medical insurance?
 What are my future goals?
 If I go back to school, how will I afford school expenses and childcare?
 How will I do school work while taking care of a baby?